buckferbwild/ModernWordPressWebsite/README.md

 }
 ```

 You see?
-We could easily separate the logic, we don't need to use get_posts() in our view, we can do it in the Controller (or create a model class) and pass it digested to the view.
+This is MVC.
+We could easily separate the logic - we don't need to use get_posts() in our view, we can do it in the Controller (or create a model for it) and pass it digested to the view.
 This way, it is easier for our application to grow organized.

 ## Contributing